-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î ✓ Use of the '4Bs' across the school.
-Displaying 'Brain, Board/books, Buddies and Bosses. ✓ Resources are easily accessible in classrooms including provision of Working Walls and displays. ✓ Pupils assigned 'jobs; and responsibilities within the classroom. ✓ Year 6 PE Sports leaders on duties at lunchtime, supporting younger pupils around the playground. ✓ KS2 children nominated as 'Gwinear Guardians' to support playground friendships. ✓ Word banks and key skills cards are provided ✓ Success criteria are displayed for easy reference. ✓ 'STARS' is displayed in all classrooms. ✓ Visual timetables are displayed in classrooms. ✓ Adults consistently model high levels of expectation and reinforce positive behaviour choices. ✓ Pupils rewarded with 'Headteacher award' stickers for exceptional learning or behaviour. ✓ 100% displays consistent in all ✓ Instructions are repeated or supported through visual prompts. ✓ Pupils have access to: Visual timetables Communication books Traffic light systems.
-Timers Sensory breaks Quiet areas Golden hut ✓ TA supervision at playtime and lunch time as well as during other less structured times. ✓ Part of the TAs role is to facilitate independence. ✓ Independent pupil learning is supported by: IPADS Fizzbooks Clicker 6 programme Word banks Easy access to resources. ✓ Teachers/TAs ensure that pupils can access the task and have all the appropriate resources available.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision ✓ Use of the '4Bs' across the school.
+Displaying 'Brain, Board/books, Buddies and Bosses. ✓ Resources are easily accessible in classrooms including provision of Working Walls and displays. ✓ Pupils assigned 'jobs; and responsibilities within the classroom. ✓ Year 6 PE Sports leaders on duties at lunchtime, supporting younger pupils around the playground. ✓ KS2 children nominated as 'Gwinear Guardians' to support playground frienships. ✓ Word banks and key skills cards are provided ✓ Success criteria is displayed for easy reference. ✓ 'STARS' is displayed in all classrooms. ✓ Visual timetables are displayed in classrooms. ✓ Adults consistently model high levels of expectation and reinforce positive behaviour choices. ✓ Pupils rewarded with 'Headteacher award' stickers for exceptional learning or behaviour. ✓ 100% displays consistent in all ✓ Instructions are repeated or supported through visual prompts. ✓ Pupils have access to: Visual timetables Communication books Traffic light systems.
+Timers ✓ TA suprision at playtime and lunch time as well as during other less structured times. ✓ Part of the TAs role is to facilitate independence. ✓ Independent pupil learning is supported by: IPADS Fizzbooks Clicker 6 programme Word banks Easy access to resources. ✓ Teachers/TAs ensure that pupils can access the task and have all the appropriate resources available.
 They are taught how to use support materials before asking for help. ✓ Teachers/TAs ensure that the pupil knows how to ask for help or signal that help is needed. ✓ Pupils are rewarded for independent functioning. ✓ Quiet, personal areas to regulate feelings, emotions and sensory needs.

 classrooms, recognising 100% effort

 and learning.
 Tokens provided at the

 end of term, where children enter a

 draw to win a prize.

 ✓ Whole school behaviour policy focused

 on making positive choices.
 Pupils

 rewarded with 'golden time'.

 ✓ Dynamic learning groupings in classes

 and pupils make informed choices in

 selecting their learning.

-✓ Lunch and playtime charters displayed
+✓ Lunch and playtime charters displayed.

-and lunchtime 'tokens' for displaying

-positive behaviour.